About Karen Kleiman

-Karen Kleiman is well known as an international expert on postpartum depression.
-Her work has been featured on the Internet and within the mental health community for decades.
+Karen Kleiman is a well known international maternal mental health expert for over 35 years.
+As an advocate and author, her work has been featured on the Internet and within the mental health community for decades.
 In 1988, Karen founded The Postpartum Stress Center, LLC, a treatment and training facility for prenatal and postpartum depression/anxiety disorders where she treats individuals and couples experiencing perinatal mood & anxiety disorders.
-More recently, she founded The Postpartum Stress & Family Wellness Center, LLC, in New Jersey.

 Karen has been interviewed for, featured in, and reviewed by local and national TV, magazines, radio shows and health websites.
-Her national television appearances include Inside Edition, The Oprah Winfrey Show and NBC Nightly News with Tom Brokaw.
-A few popular magazines that have featured her work or interviewed her include: Self Magazine, Fit Pregnancy, Parenting, Working Mother, Star, and Mothering Magazine.
-Karen is featured as an expert on PsychologyToday.com as a “Best Voice in Psychology” as author of her blog, “This Isn’t What I Expected: Notes on Healing Postpartum Depression”.
+Her national television appearances include The Katie Couric Show, Inside Edition, The Oprah Winfrey Show and NBC Nightly News with Tom Brokaw.
+A few popular magazines that have featured her work or interviewed her include: Self Magazine, Fit Pregnancy, Parenting, Working Mother, Star, and Mothering Magazine. (see clips on “media and press” page)